 splits are worth making.

-clusterlin: use pre-allocated array for dependencies instead of vector (optimization)
+clusterlin: use pre-allocated array for dependencies (optimization)

 This reduces the number of allocations required inside the SFL algorithm, and works